pctn0007/mySafeUV/index.md

 ### Week 11 - November 13th, 2018

 As explained in prior posts, due to illness I had switched the tasks from week 10 to 1 and vice-verca.
 In this week I submitted my PCB following its printing from the prototype lab.
 However, in order to accomodate a more compact case, I have decided to mount the PCB onto the Raspberry Pi in a different direction (flipping the PCB 180 degrees).
-This allowed for the planned case dimensions to be reduced by ~1 inch in width.
+This allowed for the planned case dimensions to be reduced by ~1 inch in width when comapred to original planned dimensions.

 ![mySafeUV PCB](https://github.com/pctn0007/mySafeUV/blob/master/Documentation/20181120_124350_HDR.jpg)